santyarellano/chess-com-agent/Readme.md

 ## Dependencies

-In order to run the project you'll need
+In order to run the project you'll need to install the dependecies listed in the 'dependencies' file.

 ## How it interacts with Chess.com